Self-Publishing Tips

 If you are self-publishing your book, you are your own marketing department.
 Like it or loathe it, nobody but you will be plugging your book (unless you have really good, dedicated friends).
 I am a poor (as in, penniless; not as in “bad”) author.
 But I have found, through necessity, low-cost or free means to promote my novels.

 As a poor (again, not as in “two-bit”) songwriter, I learned through the years ways to plug my band’s music.
-Through trial and error and some unfortunate choices; my days and nights of mouse clicks endowed me with a savvy understanding of the most efficient ways to glide across the web.
+Through trial and error and some unfortunate choices, my days and nights of mouse clicks endowed me with a savvy understanding of the most efficient ways to glide across the web.
 From 2006 onward, I spent dollars I couldn’t afford to spend, essentially for naught.
 The good news is, selling books is fundamentally easier than trying to convince someone to purchase a song.
 Trust me.
-The principles that apply to plugging music can be readily adapted to the business of book-selling.
+But the principles that apply to plugging music can be readily adapted to the business of book-selling.
 As an author who truly believes in your art, your conviction alone, sadly, won’t suffice.
 Art and commerce are strange bedfellows, but the commerce part demands to be served.

 Henceforth are the life lessons I’ve learned.
 Take one from column A and one from column B, or mix them up, or choose all of them.
 Feel free to add your own seasonings.